 Enhance the hash functions, such that the hash value is stored in a size_t in stead of unsigned int.
 This allows hash tables to grow beyond 4Gb on 64-bit platforms

 Enhance all struct fields representing refCounts or epochs, make them of type size_t

 All memory-related functions, such as Tcl_Alloc(), will change its size argument from int to size_t, and its "char *" arguments to "void *"

 Many functions, which have size parameters of type int (but NOT int *) will change to type size_t

-On 32-bit platforms, this is all 100% upwards binary compatible, provided no internal API is used (since some internal structs has incompatible but externally invisible changes)
+On 32-bit platforms, this is all 100% upwards binary compatible, provided no internal API is used (since some internal structs might have incompatible but externally invisible changes)

-On 64-bit platforms, those changes cause binary incompatibility, but source compatibility is retained.
-Therefore the TCL_MAGIC value needs to change, so extensions compiled using Tcl 9 headers will not load in Tcl 8 and reverse.
+On 64-bit platforms, those changes cause binary incompatibility.
+Therefore the TCL_STUB_MAGIC value needs to change, so extensions compiled using Tcl 9 headers will not load in Tcl 8 and reverse.

-An implementation of this TIP can be found in the memory-API branch. (still in development)
+The implementation of this TIP can be found in the memory-API branch.

 This document has been placed in the public domain.